tomjenningss/Open-Liberty-Blockchain/README.md

-# Integrating Java microservices with Blockchain using Hyperledger Fabric and Open Liberty
+# Integrate Java microservices with blockchain using Hyperledger Fabric and Open Liberty

->Hyperledger Fabric sample using Open Liberty to execute transactions with IBM Blockchain Platform
+In this tutorial, learn how to:

-In this tutorial, you will learn to:
+* Install the IBM Blockchain Platform extension for Visual Studio (VS) Code
-* Install IBM's VS Code extension for Liberty and blockchain development
+* Install the Open Liberty Tools for VS Code
 * Use the IBM Blockchain Platform extension to create a local blockchain network and deploy a sample smart contract (based on cars)
-* Use the [Open Liberty](https://openliberty.io) extension to start a web server that can communicate with your blockchain network
+* Use the Open Liberty Tools extension to start a web server that can communicate with your blockchain network
-* Transact on the blockchain network from the web server via REST APIs
+* Transact on the blockchain network from the web server using REST APIs

-This tutorial shows how a blockchain network can be used to store data, whilst a client application sitting outside the blockchain network interacts with the data, querying and updating it.
+See how a blockchain network can be used to store data, while a client application sitting outside the blockchain network interacts with the data, querying and updating it.
 This is a common pattern in most blockchain projects, and Open Liberty makes it easy to achieve.

-You will be able to execute different HTTP Methods for various transactions from the Open Liberty server, and the blockchain network will return a response to the web browser.
-As a result, you will experience how easy IBM's developer tools make it to start up a blockchain network, as well as how promptly Open Liberty starts up as an application server.
-All while experiencing some of the great features included free within Open Liberty.
+You will be able to execute different HTTP methods for various transactions from the Open Liberty server, and the blockchain network will return a response to the web browser.
+As a result, you will experience how easy the IBM developer tools make it to start up a blockchain network, as well as how promptly Open Liberty starts up as an application server, all while experiencing some of the great features included free within Open Liberty.

-## Prerequisites:
+## Prerequisites

 * Java
 * Git